johngram/test-repo/README.md

 # test-repo
-My first repo I've created specifically for the 'Data Scientist's Toolbox' course.
+The first repo I've created specifically for the 'Data Scientist's Toolbox' course.